 If you are experiencing some of these symptoms and yet confused, you should go through our in-depth blog on "When Do You Need Surgery For Diverticulitis".

 There are two main approaches that are used when performing a diverticulitis surgery.
 Which type is used for your specific case can vary based on a number of factors.
 However, you should always ask questions about anything that is not explained to you.

 This surgery is used to remove the entire section of infected tissue.
 It will effectively cut out the entire portion of the intestine where there are infected diverticula, and then bring the two healthy ends back together and suture them together.

 This procedure makes a cut through your abdomen and connects your bowel with a colostomy.
 The opening created by this surgery is called a stoma.
 This surgery is typically reserved for when there is too much infection in the intestine to use the previous method.
 Our staff will continue to monitor you and your recovery progress over the course of the next weeks or months.
 The colostomy can be a permanent measure to help alleviate the inflammation, or if you respond well to the treatment, it may be a temporary measure.

 These procedures can be performed as an open surgery or with a laparoscopic approach.
 While there are benefits to each procedure, your individual case will determine what the best option is for you.
 The laparoscopic approach is generally preferred because it helps to reduce the size of the incisions that you must heal from, and also helps to reduce the potential of having an infection.

-If you have suffered from diverticulitis in the past, you may want to consider having Diverticular Surgery in Long Island, NY.
+If you have suffered from diverticulitis in the past, you may want to avoid these food in your diet and consider having Diverticular Surgery in Long Island, NY.
 Contact Clarity Surgical today to see the difference that our professional and experienced staff can make in your health outcomes.